google/codeworld/web/help/GuideUnit1.md

     about it!

-    If you do not move the picture in either direction, then the result is the same as the original!
+    If you do not move the picture in either direction, then the result is the same as the preimage!
 That is, `translated(pic, 0, 0)` is another expression that describes the same picture as `pic`.
 It makes no difference to the computer which expression you use.